thiswillbeyourgithub/LogseqMarkdownParser/README.md

 # LogseqMarkdownParser
 a simple python script to load a markdown file and easily access the properties of each block etc.

-# Why?
+# Notes to reader
-* I wanted a script that reads a logseq page, extracts every "DONE" tasks and append it to another file.
+* **Why make this?** I wanted a script that reads a logseq page, extracts every "DONE" tasks and append it to another file.
 So I made this little parser.
 The resulting script can be found in `examples/done_mover.py`.
 If you need anything just create an issue.
+* note that the github version might be more up to date than the PyPI version

 ## Features
 * access block properties as a dictionary